Convert to PDF

 Post-Processing (PDF Engines)

-Splits pages after the PDF has been generated using a PDF Engine (pdfcpu, QPDF, or PDFtk).
+Splits pages after the PDF has been generated using a PDF engine (pdfcpu, QPDF, or PDFtk).
 Applied to each file individually, or to the combined output after the merge operation.

 When splitMode is set to pages, Gotenberg does not validate the splitSpan syntax.
-The value is passed directly to the underlying PDF Engine, and the valid syntax depends on which engine you have configured:
+The value is passed directly to the underlying PDF engine, and the valid syntax depends on which engine you have configured:

 | Engine | Syntax Reference |